 Aviator Sunglasses: A Comprehensive Overview

-Aviator sunglasses are one of the most iconic styles of eyewear, recognized for their teardrop-shaped lenses and thin metal frames.
+Aviator sunglasses stand as one of fashion’s most enduring eyewear silhouettes, distinguished by their signature teardrop lenses and sleek metal framing—a design that has transcended decades while remaining perpetually stylish.
 Originally designed for pilots in the 1930s, these sunglasses have evolved into a staple fashion item and are widely popular across various demographics.

 History and Development